Website Schema Markup and Structured Data

 For local events, this markup makes it easy for people nearby to find them.

-Search engines often favour sites that use structured data, giving them an advantage.
+Search engines often favor sites that use structured data, giving them an advantage.

 Product Schema Markup